SMZR 25x100 / N52 - magnetic roller

 - They do not lose strength over time.
 After 10 years, their strength decreases by only ~1% (theoretically),

-- Key role in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical devices and other highly developed apparatuses.
+- Key role in modern technologies – find application in computer drives, electric drive mechanisms, medical equipment and other modern machines.

 Disadvantages of neodymium magnets: